ibexa/documentation-user/docs/personalization/use_cases.md

 ## eCommerce

 In eCommerce, recommendations can help website visitors find the exact product that fulfils their expectations.
-When a user is not sure about what to purchase, recommendations can suggest similar, alternative or complementary products.
+When a user is not sure about what to purchase, recommendations can suggest similar, alternative, or complementary products.
 Some typical use cases are:

 - The bestseller list shown on a home page